ontola/openbesluitvorming/docs.md

-# Open Raadsinformatie API docs
+# OpenBesluitvorming / Open Raadsinformatie / Open Stateninformatie API docs

-Open Raadsinformatie (ORI) aims to make governmental decision making more transparent by aggregating and standardizing meeting & decision data.
+OpenBesluitvorming aims to make governmental decision making more transparent by aggregating and standardizing meeting & decision data.
-Currently, the API includes data from more than 110 municipalities (gemeenten) and 5 provinces.
+Currently, the API includes data from more than 140 municipalities (gemeenten) and 5 provinces.

 ## Endpoints